eguinyard/HTML-Repository/README.md

   <tr>
     <td>Head</td>
     <td><q>head</q></td>
-    <td>The syntax of this command is <i><ins>Head</ins></i>, this is used as an element for containing metadata, in other words, it's is basically a invisible portion of the page that is used to view data about the data being displayed as text on the viewable portion of the loaded page of the page.</td>
+    <td>The syntax of this command is <i><ins>Head</ins></i>, this is used as an element for containing <ins>metadata</ins>, in other words, it's is basically a invisible portion of the page that is used to view data about the data being displayed as text on the viewable portion of the loaded page of the page.</td>
     </tr>
 </table>